Julio César Turbay Ayala: Support for a prisoner exchange with the FARC

 On August 31, 2005, Turbay proposed that the government could exchange each jailed guerrilla for 10 "economic" hostages (those held for extortion purposes) and one "political" hostage (those held by the FARC in order to pressure the Colombian government to release its jailed members).

 Personal life

 Turbay married his niece, Nydia Quintero Turbay, on July 1, 1948.
 They had four children together: Julio César, Diana, Claudia, and María Victoria.
-However, their marriage was annulled by the Roman Catholic Church, and in 1986, he married his longtime companion Amparo Canal, to whom he remained married until his death.
+However, their marriage was annulled by the Catholic Church.
+In 1986, he married his longtime companion Amparo Canal, to whom he remained married until his death.
 He is related to Paola Turbay.

 In January 1991, Turbay's daughter, the journalist Diana Turbay, was kidnapped by orders of the Medellín Cartel and died during a failed police rescue operation not sanctioned by her family.
 Her kidnapping is chronicled in News of a Kidnapping by the Nobel Prize-winning author Gabriel García Márquez (1996) and depicted in multiple onscreen productions.

+His grandson, Miguel Uribe Turbay, was a senator.

 A personal idiosyncrasy of Turbay's was his custom of wearing bow ties, a sartorial habit extremely uncommon in Colombia.